Temps and termites are on the rise. Schedule your free inspection today.

 Spider identification

-Whether it’s spider identification or spider control, your local Western Exterminator pest specialist can keep your home clear of spider webs.
+Whether it’s spider identification or spider control, your local Western Exterminator pest technician can keep your home clear of spider webs.
 To learn more about our spider control services, call 800-937-8398 or contact us online.

 Find your local branch